Meet the Senators

 Craig Konyk

-Craig is the Chair and Associate Professor of Architecture at the School of Public Architecture at the Michael Graves College.
+Craig Konyk is the Associate Professor of Architecture at the School of Public Architecture at the Michael Graves College.
 Craig’s research interests include investigations into new areas of experimental preservation and its impact on architecture and urbanism.
 Craig has been named an Emerging Voice by the Architectural League of New York and a finalist for the Rome Prize in Urban Design by the American Academy in Rome.
 He has served on the Boards of the Architectural League of New York, The Architect’s Newspaper, and Artists Space Gallery in New York.

-Barbara Lee
+John Lee

 Brenna Levine